Discrepancy and numerical integration on metric measure spaces: Besov and Triebel--Lizorkin spaces on metric measure spaces

-The above definition has been extended by Koskela, Yang and Zhou \cite{KYZ} who have defined Besov and Triebel--Lizorkin spaces on a general metric measure space.
-What follows is in the spirit of their definitions.
+What follows is in the spirit of the definitions of Besov and Triebel--Lizorkin spaces in \cite{KYZ}.
 In order to define these spaces one needs to introduce families of gradients localized at different scales.

 \begin{definition} Let $\mathcal{M}$ be a metric measure space and $\varphi\left( t\right) $ a non-negative increasing function in $t\geqslant0$.
 Let $n_{0}=\log_{2}\left( \operatorname*{diam}\left( \mathcal{M}\right) \right) $, possibly infinity.
-A sequence of non-negative measurable functions $\left\{ g_{n}\left( x\right) \right\} _{-n_{0}}^{+\infty}$ is a $\varphi $-gradient for a measurable function $f\left( x\right) $ if there exists a set $\mathcal{N}$ with measure zero such that for all $x$ and $y$ in $\mathcal{M\setminus N}$ with $\left\vert x-y\right\vert \leqslant2^{-n}$,
+A sequence of non-negative measurable functions $\left\{ g_{n}\left( x\right) \right\} _{-n_{0} }^{+\infty}$ is a $\varphi$-gradient for a measurable function $f\left( x\right) $ if there exists a set $\mathcal{N}$ with measure zero such that for all $x$ and $y$ in $\mathcal{M\setminus N}$ with $\left\vert x-y\right\vert \leqslant2^{-n}$,

 \end{definition}